Justin-Lund/Slack-Creator/README.md

 1) Go to https://api.slack.com/tutorials/tracks/getting-a-token
 2) Under the header "Create a pre-configured app", Press "Create app" & select your Workspace
-3) Edit permissions as desired (required permissions for channel management listed below)
+3) Edit permissions as desired (See https://github.com/Justin-Lund/Slack-Creator/blob/main/config.txt for required permissions)
 4) Press "Install to Workspace" & follow the prompts
 5) At the top of the screen, select the link to go back to the "How to quickly get and use a Slack API token" page The token will be auto-populated under "Step 1 - Using your token"

-### Required permissions:

-      - app_mentions:read
-      - channels:join
-      - channels:manage
-      - channels:read
-      - groups:read
-      - groups:write
-      - im:read
-      - im:write
-      - mpim:read
-      - mpim:write
-      - users:read
-      - users:write

 &nbsp;
 ***